yumangnicol/running-app/README.md

 - Data Persistence: Realm

 ## Tools
-- Xcode
+- IDE: Xcode
-- Realm Studio
+- Database Editor: Realm Studio

 ## Academic Declaration
 I, NICOL LUIS M. YUMANG, have read and understood the sections on plagiarism in the College Policy on assessment offences and confirm that the work is my own, with the work of others clearly acknowledged.
 I give my permission to submit my work to the plagiarism testing database that the College is using and test it using plagiarism detection software, search engines or meta-searching software.